llaville/docker-php-toolbox/docs/contributing.md

 <!-- markdownlint-disable MD013 -->
 # Contributing

-This project is still a young project with an existing [roadmap](../ROADMAP.md), and is positioned as a real compatible [Devilbox](https://github.com/cytopia/devilbox) alternative.
+This project is a project with an existing [roadmap](../ROADMAP.md), and is positioned as a real compatible [Devilbox](https://github.com/cytopia/devilbox) alternative.

 Any kind of contribution is welcome.